City-of-Melbourne/govcore/research/graphQL.md

     name: String
     }

-Instantly we noticed that the schema by itself is not available to be consumed throught queries, so __Root Types__ are the answer
+Instantly we noticed that the schema by itself is not available to be consumed so the next step is to enable it throught __Root Types__, before keep going the model under graphQL would looks like:

 ## Root Types